 - 1. Paid sick leave may be used by employees who: - a.
 Are incapacitated to perform job duties because of illness or injury. - b.
 Are prevented by public health requirements from being at work. - c.
 Need to absent themselves from work for bereavement as outlined in Article 25 of this Agreement. - d.
 Are required to absent themselves from work upon incapacitating illness or injury in the immediate family to personally care for that family member. - e.
 Need to be absent from work when receiving medical or dental treatment or examination. - f.
-Need to be absent when incapacitated to perform job duties because of pregnancy or childbirth. - g.
-Need to be absent to care for newborn children. - Upon approval of the Department Director or designee, sick leave may be granted for other reasons when the Department Director or designee believes the use of sick leave will have a beneficial effect on an employee's morale and welfare. - 3.
+Need to be absent because of pregnancy, childbirth to care or to care for newborn children. - 2.
+Upon approval of the department director or designee, sick leave may be granted for other reasons when the department director or designee believes the use of sick leave will have a beneficial effect on an employee's morale and welfare. - 3.
 No County employee shall be entitled to sick leave while absent from duty because of disability arising from an injury purposely self-inflicted or caused by willful or grossly negligent misconduct. - 4.
-Employees shall be subject to the following requirements for the use and payment of sick leave: - Employees who become ill prior to the start of the workday shall call in as required by their departmental work rules at the beginning of their shift. - b.
-Employees shall complete and submit a sick leave form stating the reason for the use of sick leave immediately upon their return to work
+Employees shall be subject to the following requirements for the use and payment of sick leave:

-- or stating the need to schedule sick leave for purposes of a medical or dental appointment. - c.
-Sick leave forms shall be turned in to the employees' Department Head or other designated authority for approval. - d.
+- a.
+Employees who become ill prior to the start of the workday shall call in as required by their departmental work rules at the beginning of their shift. - b.
+Employees shall complete and submit a sick leave request immediately upon their return to work if the request has not been completed by the employee's supervisor or designee. - c.
+Sick leave requests shall be submitted in the County timekeeping system for supervisory approval or turned in to the employees' supervisor or other designated authority for approval. - d.
 Any employee who reports absent at the start of a shift because of illness or injury who recovers sufficiently during the course of the shift to report to work is required to do so.
 In such a situation, the employee involved shall only be charged for actual sick leave used to the nearest one-fourth (1/4) of an hour.
-At all times during a sick leave use period, employees shall be at their place of residence, a medical facility, or a doctor's office or shall notify their Department Head or designee of their whereabouts.
+At all times during a sick leave use period, employees shall be at their place of residence, a medical facility, or a doctor's office or shall notify their department head or designee of their whereabouts.
 The County shall not contact the employee at home once the employee provides the department with his/her location during the course of the illness, unless such contact is necessary in order to obtain information from the employee that is essential to the operational needs of the department. - e.
 An employee may request the use of annual leave, compensatory time or leave without pay be granted in lieu of sick leave.
 Vacation leave shall be approved in accordance with department policy and the approval provisions of Article 23.
-The use of compensatory time shall be approved in accordance with department policy and the approval provisions of Article 18.
+The use of compensatory time shall be approved in accordance with department policy and the approval provisions of Article 17.
 Leave without pay shall be approved in accordance with department policy and the approval provisions of Article 25.
 The practice of advancing sick leave shall not be permitted. - f.
-Upon written request from the Department Director or his/her designee, a certificate of illness from a state licensed health care provider in an appropriate discipline may be required when there are five shifts (not related to FMLA, Catastrophic Leave, Worker's Compensation, or Bereavement) of unscheduled absences within a calendar year, or whenever there is substantiated reason to believe that sick leave benefits are being abused.
-Additional documentation may be required depending on the seriousness of the medical emergency.
-At the time of issuance of a certification of illness, the divisional manager, or designee, will provide documentation to the employee regarding the alleged abuse of sick leave.
-Each certificate of illness period will not exceed six (6) months.
-If an employee is unable to provide a valid certificate of illness when require, the missed shift shall be considered an unexcused absence.
-The certificate of illness shall be submitted to the Department Head or his/her designee.
+Upon written request from the department director or his/her designee, a certificate of illness from a state licensed health care provider in an appropriate discipline may be required when there are five shifts (not related to FMLA, Catastrophic Leave, Worker's Compensation, or bereavement) of unscheduled absences within a calendar year.
+The initial certificate of illness period will not exceed six (6) months.
+Additional documentation may be required depending on the seriousness of the medical or dental problem.